hrishis2009/Prove-It-The-Beginning/README.md

 ```
 latexmk -pdf main.tex
 ```
 This build process has been tested primarily with ``latexmk`` and pdfLaTeX.
-Alternative compilers or build systems may need to install additional dependencies(INSERT LINK) or make minor adjustments to the build/compile process.
+Alternative compilers or build systems may need to install additional [dependencies](https://github.com/hrishis2009/Prove-It-The-Beginning/blob/main/DEPENDENCIES.md) or make minor adjustments to the build/compile process.

 ## About